-Surveillance data may be included in each normal Mode S interrogation and reply (with the exception of the extended length message and all-call formats).
-In an interrogation, this may include a command to lockout the transponder to all-call interrogations.
-Normally, in a reply this includes an altitude report identical to the ATCRBS Mode-C report.
+Surveillance data may be included in a 56-bit Mode S interrogation and reply.
+In an interrogation, this may include a command to lock out the transponder to all-call interrogations.
+In a reply, this normally includes an altitude report equivalent to the ATCRBS Mode-C report.
 However, either the ground or the pilot may initiate the inclusion of the ATCRBS Mode A code in place of the altitude report, e.g., to indicate an emergency condition.

-^{}The sensor can correct certain types of error occurring in replies.
+\The sensor can correct certain types of error occurring in replies.
 Since the transponder has no error-correction capability, an interrogation is only accepted when it is free of error.